Present Participles

 3. Present Participles in Participle Clauses

-Participle clauses are dependent clauses that use the participle form of a verb.
-Mainly, they are used to shorten the main clause.
-Participle clauses tend to indicate time, reasons, and situations.
+Participle clauses are dependent clauses that use the present participle form of a verb to show that two actions happened simultaneously, or that one action is the result or reason of another.
 Take a look at some examples:

 Present participle clauses can act as nouns, adjectives, and adverbs.
 As nouns, they can be subjects, objects of verbs or prepositions, as well as complements.
 Here are some examples: